Freight security for transport and logistics

 What is the process of a TAPA certification?

 In the first step, you discuss your company, your current challenges and the goals of a TAPA certification with us.
-Based on these discussions, you will receive an individual quote tailored to the needs of your company.
+Based on these discussions, you will receive an individual offer tailored to the needs of your company.

 In the TAPA audit, all safety-relevant areas are evaluated according to a checklist specially developed by TAPA.
 If all applicable requirements according to the TAPA rules have been met, DQS issues a certificate valid for three years.